Friday, 6 March 2015

 sentence in prison for exercising his rights to freedom of expression

-and religion.”The United States
+The United States

 government called on Saudi Arabia to cancel the flogging and “review